About the NEA Representative Assembly

 OEA and NEA encourage minority participation in the NEA Representative Assembly.
 To find out more, please go to:

-NEA State At-Large Delegate Declaration of Candidacy Form for the NEA Representative Assembly, Atlanta, GA ~ July 1-6, 2013.
+NEA State At-Large Delegate Declaration of Candidacy Form for the NEA Representative Assembly, Boston, MA ~ June 30 - July 5, 2017.